WORLD CUP: Sochi is a summer and winter tourist attraction

 If you're flying into Sochi airport, you will probably have no need to go to the main city of Sochi, 24 kilometers (15 miles) up the road.

-Instead, the area around the Olympic Park is packed with hotels, and the neighboring suburb of Adler has sandy beaches and cafes galore.
+Instead, the area around the Olympic Park is packed with hotels, and the neighboring suburb of Adler has long beaches with cafes and bars.
 The Caucasus Mountains above Sochi are big hits with hikers in summer and skiers in winter.

 WHAT TO WATCH